deepmodeling/jax-fem/README.md

 save_sol(problem.fes[0], sol[0], vtk_path)
 ```

-By running the code above and use [Paraview](https://www.paraview.org/) for visualization, you should see the following solution
+By running the code above and use [Paraview](https://www.paraview.org/) for visualization, you should see the following solution.

 <p align="middle">
   <img src="images/poisson.png" width="400" />